"get away with murder" meaning in English

 Verb

-1. (idiomatic) To do something bad or illegal and not be punished.
-Tags: idiomatic Translations: вы́йти сухи́м из воды́ (výjti suxím iz vodý) (english: to get dry out of the water) (Russian)
+1. (hyperbolic) To do something bad or illegal and escape the punishment that others would receive.
+Tags: excessive Translations (to do something bad or illegal and not be punished): вы́йти сухи́м из воды́ (výjti suxím iz vodý) (english: to get dry out of the water) (Russian)

 Inflected forms